 - The height of a horse is measured in hands.
 Originally a "hand" was equal to the width of a human hand, but has since been standardized.
 One hand is now equal to four inches.

 - Not all horses wear shoes!
 Shoes are only necessary to protect the feet of horses that often walk on hard surfaces.
-Our horses do not wear shoes, but they do have their hooves trimmed several times a year by a farrier.
+The Shetland Pony at Cosley Zoo does not wear shoes, but he does have his hooves trimmed several times a year by a farrier.